 If you’re using Kubernetes, then you must take a closer look at an open-source startup called Heptio.
 It’s a company created by the same people who founded the Kubernetes project back at Google in 2014 and now the team is back to advance the open Kubernetes ecosystem.

 Craig McLuckie and Joe Beda created Heptio to make Kubernetes more friendly to use for enterprises.
 But apart from the company’s distribution of Kubernetes, Heptio has several open-source projects including the Sonobuoy diagnostics projects, Ksonnet configuration, and the Ark disaster recovery.
 Undoubtedly, the startup will become a keystone is how companies run their businesses.
+In 2018, VMware announced that a definite agreement was signed to acquire Heptio.

 Total funding amount (Crunchbase): $205.9M